ENGELSTAEDTER Jan's profile

 avatar

-• Evolution, Sex & Parasites lab, The University of Queensland, Brisbane, Australia
+• School of the Environment, The University of Queensland, Brisbane, Australia

-• Bioinformatics & Computational Biology, Evolutionary Dynamics, Evolutionary Epidemiology, Evolutionary Theory, Experimental Evolution, Population Genetics / Genomics, Reproduction and Sex, Species interactions
+• Bioinformatics & Computational Biology, Evolutionary Dynamics, Evolutionary Epidemiology, Evolutionary Theory, Experimental Evolution, Genome Evolution, Population Genetics / Genomics, Reproduction and Sex, Species interactions

 • recommender